Romania president resigns amid populist pressure – DW – 02/10/2025

 Romania's centrist president, Klaus Iohannis, announced his resignation in an emotional address Monday, saying he was stepping down to "spare" his country from the crisis that followed a cancelled presidential vote last year.

-Presidential elections had been due to take place in December, but were called off amid claims of Russian meddling and a first-round victory by a far-right candidate.
+A second runoff vote for the presidential race was due December, but were called off amid claims of Russian meddling following a first-round victory by far-right candidate Calin Georgescu.

+The first round of the presidential vote that was held on November 24 propelled pro-Russian ultranationalist Georgescu from relative obscurity to the top of the race.
+Still, he won only 22.9% of the vote, which was far short of the majority needed to win outright.

+Georgescu was meant to compete in a runoff vote on December 8.
+But Romania's top court made an unprecedented move two days before the runoff to cancel the presidential race after declassified Romanian intelligence reports revealed Russian interference in the vote.

-Iohannis's tenure was then extended, and he said he would remain in office until a successor was chosen in a fresh first round of presidential elections set for May.
+Iohannis's tenure as president — he has already served a maximum of two five-year terms — was then extended.
+He said he would remain in office until a successor was chosen in a fresh first round of presidential elections set for May 2025.

 Romanian president under pressure from populist parties